 Chronic myeloid leukemia (CML) is often called the “good cancer.”
 That’s because over the last 20 years, patients and doctors have seen CML become more manageable for many people.

 But the CML journey doesn’t turn out to be quite as “good” for some people.
-Along the way, some patients do not respond to their medication or they experience intolerable side effects.
+Along the way, some people develop resistance to their CML medications or they experience intolerable side effects, which impact their daily life.

 What causes CML?